michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0116.md

 - n: a theme that is repeated or elaborated in a piece of music
 - n: a design or figure that consists of recurring shapes or colors, as in architecture or decoration
 ### Family
-motive: motivate, motiveless, motively, motives, motivity+;motivate: motivated, motivates, motivating, motivation, motivator;motivated: unmotivated;motivation: motivational, motivations;motivational: motivationally;motivator: motivators;motiveless: motivelessly
+- motive: motivate, motiveless, motively, motives, motivity+
+- motivate: motivated, motivates, motivating, motivation, motivator
+- motivated: unmotivated
+- motivation: motivational, motivations
+- motivational: motivationally
+- motivator: motivators
+- motiveless: motivelessly
 ### Examples
 - In the real world, meanwhile, he soon realizes that he is being pursued by ruthless people whose motives are not immediately clear.
 - The motive for the attack is not clear.